Killol14/Namaste-India/README.md

 This is my Milestone project 1 submission for Code Institute’s Diploma in Web Application Development course.
-My Website features six pages and is built using languages that I have learnt including, HTML, CSS, JAVA, and Bootstrap.
+My Website features six pages and is built using languages that I have learnt including, HTML, CSS, JAVAscript, jquery and Bootstrap.